Posted on 1/30/2018 in Business and Strategy

 Let’s use Organic as an example.
 As indicated above, the goal of this channel is to reach new users and generate sales.
 A good option for the leading indicator, in this case, is # New Users.
 It isn’t a metric that I can have a direct/easy impact on.
 It also isn’t actionable.
 If someone says I have 50,000 new users, so what?
 If I look at the number in isolation, can I make any business decision on it?
 Likely not.

 |Organic||# New Users|

 As I mentioned before, a KPI should be actionable.
-What other measures related to my leading indicator that are closer to my primary KPI can have an impact on?
-In the case of Organic, I like to look at bounce rate.
-I can impact bounce rate by doing AB testing, content optimization, etc. While bounce rate doesn’t directly affect revenue, you can’t sell anything to people that don’t stick around the site!
+What other measures related to my leading indicator that is closer to my primary KPI can have an impact on?
+In the case of Organic, I like to look at the bounce rate.
+I can impact the bounce rate by doing AB testing, content optimization, etc. While the bounce rate doesn’t directly affect revenue, you can’t sell anything to people that don’t stick around the site!
 You could certainly make an argument for making conversion rate a 2[sup]nd[/sup] KPI for Organic traffic if you choose.

 |Organic||# New Users||Bounce Rate|

 So continue to do this for all of the channels that are relevant for your business.

 Based on that, I selected the following leading indicators for a typical eCommerce site.